deepmodeling/DeePTB/docs/advanced/e3tb/advanced_input.md

 ```
 Here, `method` indicates the e3 descripor employed.

-`r_max` can be a float or int number, or a dict with atom species specific float/int number, which indicates their cutoff envolope function, used to decaying the distant atom's effect smoothly.
-We highly suggest the user go to the DFT calculation files, and check the orbital's radial cutoff information to figure out how large this value should be.
+`r_max` can be a float or int number, or a dict with atom species-specific float/int number, which indicates their cutoff envelope function, used to decay the distant atom's effect smoothly.
+We highly suggest the user go to the DFT calculation files and check the orbital's radial cutoff information to figure out how large this value should be.

 `irreps_hidden`: Very important!
-This parameter decide mostly the representation capacity of the model, along with the model size and consumption of GPU memory.
-This parameter indicates the irreps of hidden equiraviant space, the definition here follows the  for example, `64x0e` states `64` ireducible representation with `l=0` and `even` parity.
-For each basis setting, we provide a tool to generate least essential `irreps_hidden`, we also highly suggest the user to add at least 3 times of the number of essential irreps to enhance to representation capacity.
+This parameter decides mostly the representation capacity of the model, along with the model size and consumption of GPU memory.
+This parameter indicates the irreps of hidden equivariant space, the definition here follows that for example, `64x0e` states `64` irreducible representation with `l=0` and `even` parity.
+For each basis set, we provide a tool to generate the least essential `irreps_hidden`, we also highly suggest the user add at least 3 times the number of essential irreps to enhance representation capacity.

 ```IPYTHON
 In [5]: from dptb.data import OrbitalMapper